FAQ: Why LinkML#

 The Web Ontology Language (OWL) is a Description Logic formalism for representing ontological knowledge.

 LinkML is in a very different class of languages from OWL.
 LinkML is a schema language, with features in common with JSON-Schema, XML Schema, UML, SQL DDL, shape languages such as ShEx/SHACL.
-OWL is a subset of first-order logic, based in set theory that is intended for open-world reasoning.
+OWL is a subset of first-order logic based in set theory that is intended for open-world reasoning.

 In our experience OWL is best for open world direct representations of domain knowledge, and should not be used as a schema language.
-Many LinkML contributors and users also work with large biomedical terminological-style ontologies in OWL, these are essentially large structured vocabularies, and are not intended for representing data.
+Many LinkML contributors and users also work with large biomedical terminological-style ontologies in OWL; these are essentially large structured vocabularies, and are not intended for representing data.
 In the wider semantic web world, people have historically sought to use OWL as a schema language, with mixed results.

 However, we appreciate this is nuanced, and we welcome any questions or discussions via our GitHub issue tracker.

 If you do have a schema expressed in OWL, you can use schema-automator to infer/bootstrap a LinkML schema from it.
-But note this is a heuristic procedure, and will not give you sensible results from a large “terminological” ontology (such as an OBO ontology); it is best used with schema-style “ontologies”, such as common semantic web vocabularies.
+But note that this is a heuristic procedure, and will not give you sensible results from a large “terminological” ontology (such as an OBO ontology); it is best used with schema-style “ontologies”, such as common semantic web vocabularies.

 See also:

-Why should I use LinkML over Custom spreadsheets?#
+Why should I use LinkML over custom spreadsheets?#

 It is common in many projects for metadata elements and data dictionaries to be maintained as ad-hoc spreadsheets.

-Doing this in the absence of any over-arching framework can be problematic.
-It is easy for mistakes to creep into these spreadsheets unnoticed, often the semantics are unclear, and when developers are asked to write validators or UIs driven by these spreadsheets the lack of clear semantics can lead to repetitive error-prone code that is costly to maintain.
+Doing this in the absence of any overarching framework can be problematic.
+It is easy for mistakes to creep into these spreadsheets unnoticed.
+Often the semantics are unclear, and when developers are asked to write validators or UIs driven by these spreadsheets, the lack of clear semantics can lead to repetitive error-prone code that is costly to maintain.

 LinkML provides a systematic way to manage data dictionaries and metadata elements.